GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 You can send an email from Drupal to test your SendGrid integration.

-1. On the **Configuration** page for the SMTP Authentication Module, select **Enable debugging**.
+1. On the same **Configuration** page for the SMTP Authentication Module, select **Enable debugging**.
 This setting lets you see all of the messages about activity as your email is being sent.
 1. In **Send test e-mail**, enter the email address that you want to send the